rsatrioadi/phd/README.md

 ## Building Blocks

 To approach the automated explanation, we envision three broad categories of tools: knowledge extractors, knowledge analyzers, and knowledge presenters.
 A common knowledge representation bridges the three categories.
 They work together in an (eco)system to serve the goal of generating and presenting knowledge.
-This is all illustrated in the figure below:
+The flow of collaboration is illustrated in the figure below:

 ![Building blocks.](/figures/building-blocks.svg)